bitshares/dev.bitshares.works/docs/development/testnets/private_testnet.rst

 -------

-.. warning:: For the private testnet, you should create and set up own genesis file (my-genesis.json) and set values into a database configuration file (config.ini).
+.. warning:: For the private testnet, you **MUST** create and set up own genesis file (my-genesis.json) and set values into a database configuration file (config.ini).
 You should not connect to the mainnet.

 1. Installation